dodyg/practical-aspnetcore/projects/3-0/razor-component/service-rss/README.md

 # Rss Reader

-This samples shows that Razor Component is truly a server side system.
+This sample shows that Razor Component is truly a server side system.
 You will see how we fetch RSS data on the server and deliver it to your browser.
+It uses `Microsoft.SyndicationFeed.ReaderWriter` package to parse an external RSS XML document.

-This sample also shows the use of `MarkupString` to show unescape HTML string.
+This sample also shows the use of `MarkupString` to show unescaped HTML string.

 ```
 <ul>